Featured picture of post "Immersive Virtual Experience Tells Villagers’ Stories of 1665 Plague"

 Multi-platform delivery

 The Team worked together to create the Virtual Eyam Experience for future learners at the University of Salford.
-The experience was developed for a multi-platform delivery; accessed via immersive rooms (CAVE), head-mounted displays (HMDs), laptops/interactive screens or even tablets and mobile devices.
+The experience was developed for a multi-platform delivery; accessed via immersive rooms (CAVE), virtual reality head-mounted displays (HMDs), laptops/interactive screens or even tablets and mobile devices.

 “We now have access to a fully immersive, realistic, fun, and interactive educational resource”.